Sm-Ashraful/Task-Management-Dashboard/README.md

 ---

 ### Description
-🚀 This project is a task management application built using the Minimal Kit React admin template.
+-This project is a task management application built using the Minimal Kit React admin template.
 It allows users to efficiently manage their tasks with a user-friendly interface.
 The application incorporates various features including task listing, addition, updating, completion, and deletion, along with filtering capabilities.
 Below are the key functionalities implemented:
 ---
 ## Key Feature